agabuza/moneybox-withdrawal-master/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+NOTE: Anatolii Gabuza
+I've spent more than 1h on the task.
+Notification tests, User domain model refactoging and some cleanups were beyond 60 mins mark.